 5. Poor Quality Testing

-Testing is one of the most vital parts of any software development lifecycle, ensuring that the product functions satisfactorily on required quality parameters.
-When the necessary testing is ignored due to a lack of QA support or rushing the project to market, it leads to technical debt, in course of time.
+Testing is one of the most vital parts of any software development lifecycle, ensuring that the product functions satisfactorily on the required quality parameters.
+Ignoring the necessary testing due to limited QA support or rushing the project to market creates technical debt over time.

 A strong recommendation is adopting a DevOps model for automated efficiency in your software development lifecycle.